-Alternative 1 retains the existing 155 day recreational gag season from July 1 through December 2.
-Preferred Alternative 2 removes the December 3 closure date and retains the single recreational gag season.
-The actual season length would be from July 1 through the end of the year (184 days), or when the ACL is reached, whichever occurs first.
-Longer seasons imply a greater potential for increased bycatch and discards.
-Alternatives 3 and 4 increase the recreational fishing season from 220-343 fishing days depending on the size limit, respectively.
-Although these alternatives will allow an increase in harvest relative to Alternative 1, they will still have positive biological effects on the gag stock by keeping harvest within the annual catch limit (ACL).
-In addition, fishermen targeting gag may have an incidental bycatch of other species.
+Fishermen targeting gag may have an incidental bycatch of other species.
 Hierarchical cluster analysis of recreational landings show that gag catches are associated most closely with red grouper, but also other groupers as well as other reef fish, particularly gray (mangrove) snapper (Farmer et al. 2010).
 Thus, a closure for all shallow-water grouper may be effective in reducing bycatch of gag in areas where red grouper are caught, but bycatch of gag is likely to continue in areas where other reef fish are caught.
 Among the species caught in association with gag to a lesser extent, gray triggerfish and greater amberjack are currently classified as overfished and is in a stock rebuilding plan.
 Incidental bycatch by fishermen targeting gag could indirectly have a negative impact on the gray triggerfish and greater amberjack stock rebuilding.
-Gray triggerfish and greater amberjack currently have a fixed closed recreational season June 1 through July 31, and their recreational harvest is closed when the recreational ACT is reached.
+Gray triggerfish and greater amberjack currently have a fixed closed recreational season June 1 through July 31.

-Preferred Alternative 2 may have indirect effects on the biological environment by allowing a longer season, however, it is not expected to alter the overall execution of the reef fish fishery and therefore is not be expected to have any substantial effects on the biological environment.
+Preferred Alternatives 2 and 5 may have indirect effects on the biological environment by allowing a longer season, however, it is not expected to alter the overall execution of the reef fish fishery and therefore is not expected to have any substantial effects on the biological environment.